How to remortgage a buy to let portfolio

-From October 2017 the catchall phrase acquired a specific regulatory meaning in terms of the finance available to investment property owners.
+From October 2017, the catchall phrase acquired a specific regulatory meaning regarding the finance available to investment property owners.

 From that date, the UK's Prudential Regulation Authority (PRA) defined a portfolio landlord as "borrowers with four or more distinct mortgaged properties, either separately or together, in aggregate."

-- For example, if you own six rental properties but only three of them are mortgaged… you’re not portfolio landlord.
+- For example, if you own six rental properties but only three are mortgaged… you're not a portfolio landlord.

-- If you own 10 rental properties, six of them owned outright… you are a portfolio landlord.
+- If you own ten rental properties, six of them are owned outright… you are a portfolio landlord.

-- If you own three investment properties on BTL mortgages, and you’re trying to sell your own home but it’s not finding a buyer so you decide to let it out instead… you will be a portfolio landlord.
+- If you own three investment properties on BTL mortgages, and you're trying to sell your own home, but it's not finding a buyer, you decide to let it out instead… you will be a portfolio landlord.

-But what if some of the properties you own are held within a company structure?
+But what if some of your properties are held within a company structure?